What to Pack for Hawaii: The Ultimate Hawaii Packing List for Females

 If you’re preparing for a trip to the Hawaiian islands, you’re probably wondering what to pack!
-Hawaii has 10 of the world’s 14 ecosystems – so it’s understandable that you might be overwhelmed thinking about what to pack for Hawaii.
-I’m fortunate enough to live in California, and I’ve visited the Hawaiian islands more than ten times over the years.
-I put together this guide to help you decide exactly what to pack for Hawaii!
-Whether you’re going to Kauai, Maui, O’ahu, Lanai or The Big Island of Hawaii, this Hawaii packing list has everything you need to pack for your Hawaiian vacation.
+Hawaii has 10 of the world’s 14 ecosystems – so it’s understandable that you might be overwhelmed thinking about what to pack for Hawaii and trying to find affordable resort wear.
+Whether you’re going to Kauai, Maui, O’ahu, Lanai or The Big Island of Hawaii, this female Hawaii packing list has everything women should pack for one week in Hawaii, and my Hawaii vacation tips will give you all the other information you need before your trip!
+And finally, here’s how to pack a suitcase.

-This Hawaii packing list will suit a 1 week trip to Hawaii, so it’s perfect for my Big Island itinerary, or my Kauai itinerary.
+This Hawaii packing list for women will suit a 1 week trip to Hawaii, so it’s perfect for a 7 day Big Island itinerary, or my Kauai itinerary.
 If you’re going to spend a lot of time in Hawaii, or if your Hawaiian vacation is longer than one week, you can still use this list.
 Just plan on doing laundry once while you’re there.

-And if you’re looking for a printable version of this list, I’ve got you covered!
+And if you’re looking for a printable women’s Hawaii packing list, I’ve got you covered!
 Just scroll to the bottom of this list and subscribe.
 A PDF version of this list will be in your inbox, pronto.
 Aloha!

 Let’s start with the essentials of what to pack for Hawaii.
 These include your clothes, shoes, accessories, toiletries, and electronics.